Step-by-Step ETC Guide for NIRISS AMI Observations of Extrasolar Planets Around a Host Star

 Target

-After determining above that the number of groups per integration prior to saturation is 9, we now calculate the number of integrations such that we will garner 1010 photons.
-From the ETC, we see that the extracted flux from the source is reported as 2264841.91 e–/s in the Reports pane.
+After determining above that the number of groups per integration prior to saturation is 8, you can now calculate the number of integrations such that you'll will garner 1010 photons.
+From the ETC, you can see that the extracted flux from the source is reported as 2516102.01 e–/s in the Reports pane.
 The photon collecting time of an observation is given by:

 Please note that the exposure time reported by ETC includes reset time, equivalent to one tframe, between each integration and the time for full-frame reset of pixels outside the subarray, which occurs before every integration when the detector is in subarray mode.
 No photons are recorded during this reset time, so these reset times should not be included when calculating the total number of photons.